 Steelix gains the Capability Melange Production, which allows it to produce a single Prescient Powder item each week.
-Consuming this item inflicts 3 injuries on a Trainer but grants them the Psychic Navigator Edge for two hours and allows them to use the Scry or Augury Feature once, even if they do not possess it.
+Consuming this item inflicts 3 injuries on a Trainer but grants them the Psychic Navigator Edge for two hours and allows them to use a Scry or Augury (as from Oracle) once.
 Replace Moves in its level-up list as follows: